acestream/ace-network-docs/docs/library/finances.md

 # Financial Services, DeFi

-Ace DeFi is an ecosystem of decentraliіed financial services and amenities [DAO Ace Stream] [3], which operate on the basis of smart contracts with open source.
+Ace DeFi is an ecosystem of decentraliіed financial services of the DAO Ace Stream, which operates on the basis of open source smart contracts.

 Ace DeFi programs: